SlimeKnights/slimeknights.github.io/faq/index.md

 ### What versions do you support?

-We currently are primarily focused on 1.20.1, working on a final major update, see the [roadmap](/docs/roadmap) for more details.
-After that, 1.20.1 will be put in support, possibly just receiving bug fix updates.
+We currently are primarily focused on 1.20.1 working on smaller bug fixes and features to complete the version; see the [roadmap](/docs/roadmap) for more details.
+After that, 1.20.1 will be put in long-term support, possibly just receiving bug fix updates.
 1.18.2 and 1.19.2 may both receive a bug fix update as well.

-1.21.1 NeoForge is the next target after the major 1.20.1 update.
+After finishing that, we will focus on a 1.21.1 NeoForge port for [Mantle](/projects#mantle) and [Metalborn](/projects#metalborn), before working on Tinkers' Construct for 1.21.1.

 If you want help with gameplay, you are free to ask on [our discord](https://discord.gg/njGrvuh), though note help with 1.7.10 or 1.12 may be limited due to how old those versions are (its been years, details are forgotten).
 Additionally, anything older than 1.7.10 and any version between 1.8 and 1.11 are entirely unsupported.
 Make sure to mention what version you are talking about if asking about any version other than 1.20.1, as otherwise we will answer for 1.20.1.